Hormonal treatments lower the levels of sex hormones in the body. These hormones are oestrogen and progesterone in women and testosterone in men.

 - tap water

 Calcium supplements are available.
-Dietitians recomend that you do not have more than a total of 1500mg of calcium.
+Dietitians recommend that you do not have more than a total of 1500mg of calcium.
 This total calcium could come from your diet or a combination of diet and supplements.
 Too much calcium can cause tummy (abdominal) pain and diarrhoea.

 Your body needs vitamin D to absorb calcium.
 Sunlight helps the body to make vitamin D. A daily short walk in natural sunlight makes enough vitamin D for most people.
 It is also found in margarine, oily fish and egg yolks.
 You should eat most foods in moderation.